-Investment Options Performance Expectation versus Market Indices Performance Expectation versus Universe of Peers Tier One - Target Retirement Date Options Target Date Funds The Target Date Fund approach provides a series of investment funds that are systematically diversified and have different reward and risk characteristics based on the targeted maturity date of the fund, which is expected to coincide with the approximate retirement date of the participant.
+Investment Options Performance Expectation versus Market Indices Performance Expectation versus Universe of Peers Tie Tier One - Target Retirement Date Options Target Date Funds The Target Date Fund approach provides a series of investment funds that are systematically diversified and have different reward and risk characteristics based on the targeted maturity date of the fund, which is expected to coincide with the approximate retirement date of the participant.
 Generally the funds with longer dated maturities will be more aggressively allocated to equities, and will be managed over time to become more conservative as the maturity date nears.
 The Retirement Fund, which is intended for postretirement participants, will continue to maintain an exposure to equity markets in order to provide some level of inflation protection in retirement.
-Single or Multi-Manager Total annualized return tracks hypothetical indexed portfolios of similar allocations, gross of fees, with minimal variance Target Date Funds will be compared to a national universe of Target Date funds with similar maturity dates.
+Single or Multi-Manager of similar allocations, gross of fees, with minimal variance Target Date Funds will be compared to a national universe of Target Date funds with similar maturity dates.
 Due to differences in asset allocation, and structure of the underlying investments (active vs. passive, value vs. growth, etc), this peer group analysis is less meaningful than with Tier 2 fund options.

-Investment Options Performance Expectation versus Market Indices Performance Expectation versus Universe of Peers Tier Two - Asset Class Investment Options Capital Preservation Option return of the underlying assets, measured on a market value basis, exceeds the Barclays Stable separate accounts or similar duration cash or fixed income funds.
-Fixed Income Option return exceeds the Barclays Aggregate Index over a full market cycle.
-If an index strategy is chosen for all or a portion of the option structure, total annualized returns of that allocation should track the Barclays Aggregate Index (gross of fees) with minimal variance.
-Volatility and other risk measures Peer Universe: Total return which ranks above the 50 th percentile in a universe of other core or core-plus bond funds should be measured against the Barclays Aggregate Index or other relevant benchmark(s).
-Real Assets Option Benchmark: If an active strategy is chosen, total annualized return exceeds the Barclay's Capital US TIPS: 1-10 Year and/or other relevant inflation benchmark over a full market cycle.
+Investment Options Performance Expectation versus Market Indices Performance Expectation versus Universe of Peers 7 Tier Two - Asset Class Investment Options Capital Preservation Option Benchmark: Total annualized return of the underlying assets, measured on a market value basis, exceeds the Peer Universe: Total return on a book value basis or if applicable, a market value basis, that is favorable in a universe of peer stable value separate accounts or similar duration cash or fixed income funds.
+Fixed Income Option exceeds the Bloomberg US Aggregate Bond Index over a full Peer Universe: Total return which ranks above the 50 th percentile in a universe of other core or core-plus bond funds

+Real Assets Option Benchmark: Total annualized return exceeds a custom benchmark comprised of 27% Bloomberg US TIPS Index/ 25% S&P Global Infrastructure Index/ 23% MSCI World Select Natural Resource Index/ 15% Credit Suisse Leverage Loan Index/ 10% S&P Global REIT Index and/or other relevant inflation benchmarks over a full market cycle.
 If an index strategy is chosen for all or a portion of the option structure, total annualized return of that allocation should track the appropriate benchmark (gross of fees) with minimal variance.
-Peer Universe: None Applicable Volatility and other risk measures should be measured against the Barclay's Capital US TIPS: 1-10 Year Index or other relevant inflation benchmark(s).
+Volatility and other risk measures should be measured against the custom benchmark or other relevant inflation benchmark(s).
+Peer Universe: None Applicable Large Cap U.S. Equity Option chosen, total annualized return exceeds the S&P 500 Index over a Peer Universe: Total return which ranks above the 50 th percentile in a universe of other large cap core funds

-Large Cap U.S. Equity Option is chosen, total annualized return exceeds the S&P 500 Index over a Peer Universe: Total return which ranks above the 50 th percentile in a universe of other large cap core funds Small / Mid-Cap U.S. Equity Option is chosen, total annualized return exceeds the Russell 2500 Index Peer Universe: Total return which ranks above the 50 th percentile in a universe of other funds with similar funds of size and style International Equity Option Peer Universe: Total return which ranks above the 50 th percentile in a universe of other international core funds
+Small / Mid-Cap U.S. Equity Option chosen, total annualized return exceeds the Russell 2500 Index over Peer Universe: Total return which ranks above the 50 th percentile in a universe of other funds with similar funds of size and style International Equity Option the MSCI ACWI Ex-U.S. IMI (net) (gross of fees).
+Peer Universe: Total return which ranks above the 50 th percentile in a universe of other international core funds